Initiative for St. Andrew's Passage

-Initiative for St. Andrew’s Passage (Андріївсько-Пейзажна Ініціатива) — Ukrainian non-governmental organization (NGO) that was created for consolidation of the numerous civil organizations and initiatives.
+Initiative for St. Andrew's Passage (Андріївсько-Пейзажна Ініціатива) is a Ukrainian non-governmental organization (NGO) that was created for consolidation of the numerous civil organizations and initiatives.
 Its mission is to protect and conserve the historical and cultural heritage as well as the natural environment.
 In September 2012 Initiative for St. Andrew's Passage was officially recognized by virtue of the State registration and is acting under its own Statute.

 International cooperation

 Initiative for St. Andrew's Passage is a well-known organization with an established network of partners at the local, national and international levels.
 The NGO is an official member of Europa Nostra, a European organization in the field of cultural heritage.
 Since 2014 member of the NGO Natalia Moussienko has been a Member of the Europa Nostra Council.

-Since 2011 the representatives of the NGO, Maryna Soloviova and Iryna Nikiforova have taken part in the World Heritage Committee sessions (35th-40th sessions) as individual observers in order to monitor the Committee’s decisions concerning Object 527, Kyiv: Saint Sophia Cathedral and Related Monastic Buildings, Kyiv Pechersk Lavra, and to establish and maintain contacts with the international colleagues and heritage experts from ICOMOS and UNESCO.
+Since 2011 the representatives of the NGO, Maryna Soloviova and Iryna Nikiforova have taken part in the World Heritage Committee sessions (35th-40th sessions) as individual observers in order to monitor the committee's decisions concerning Object 527, Kyiv: Saint Sophia Cathedral and Related Monastic Buildings, Kyiv Pechersk Lavra, and to establish and maintain contacts with the international colleagues and heritage experts from ICOMOS and UNESCO.

 Members of the NGO participated in the International Forums of Non-governmental organizations on the protection of cultural heritage.

 Thanks to close cooperation with the Local authorities and Vitaly Klichko, the Mayor of Kyiv, some amendments concerning reducing the height of dissonant buildings in the historical part of Kyiv, were made to the Draft decision of the 39th World Heritage Committee session.
-Due to this, two stories of the building, that was already built in Desyatynny Lane, 3-5, in the buffer zone of Saint-Sophia Cathedral, were demolished in 2015.
+Due to this, two stories of the building, that was already built in Desyatynny Lane, 3–5, in the buffer zone of Saint-Sophia Cathedral, were demolished in 2015.

 To draw the attention of the international society and for the popularization of the Ukrainian history and culture, the NGO have signed the Agreement of friendship and cooperation with the French Association Syndicate of Initiatives of Montmartre (Paris, 2012) and declared two streets — Montmartre (Paris) and St. Andrew's Descent (Kyiv) as “street-twins”, based on its cultural heritage.
 Within this cooperation, the photo exhibition of Kyiv's historical and cultural monuments in Montmartre (2012) and an exhibition of paintings by a famous French artist on St. Andrew's Descent (2013) were held.

 Also, as a symbol of the Ukrainian-French friendship, the vines from Montmartre were planted on Peyzazhna Alley in Kyiv.